Heilbronner Neckarcup

 The Neckarcup 2.0 is a tennis tournament held in Bad Rappenau, Germany.
 The event is part of the ATP Challenger Tour and is played on outdoor clay courts.
 It was the first tournament to debut Electronic Live Calling (ELC) on clay in 2024.
 It was previously held in Heilbronn from 2014 until 2024.
+In 2023 it was upgraded to a Challenger 125 for a year.

 Filip Krajinović is the singles record holder with two titles won.